 I’ve been reading Anthony Bourdain’s A Cooks Tour and was thinking about his visit to an old childhood haunt in rural France, and the travel master’s reminiscence about failing to find the perfect meal.
 The story made me think about my own miscalculations when trying to create the perfect Sunday, with one particular time in mind.
 It was still a beautiful and almost 100% good afternoon, though things didn’t seem that way at first.
-Here’s a look at one of rural Korea’s nicest places that I didn’t appreciate until later.
+Here’s a look at one of South Korea’s nicest places that I didn’t appreciate until later.

 Visiting Hadong for Perfect Sunday Tea